alrojo/tensorflow-tutorial/README.md

 # TensorFlow Tutorials for Deep Learning Workshop
 Learn TensorFlow from scratch with examples and visualizations with interactive jupyer notebooks.
 Learn to compete in the [Kaggle leaf detection challenge](https://www.kaggle.com/c/leaf-classification)!

-All exercises are designed to be runned from a CPU on a laptio
+All exercises are designed to be run from a CPU on a laptop, but can be accelerated with GPU resources.

 ## Setup and Installation